JACward95/Azure-Compute-and-Networking-Walkthrough/README.md

 <img src="https://i.ibb.co/Fzdbzgj/RG-Name-and-Create.jpg"/>
 </p>
 <p>
 4).
-We're going name is resource group 'lab' here, but you can chose whatever you like.
+We will name the resource group 'lab' here, but you can chose whatever you like.
 Then we will click create.
 </p>
 <br />